 Multiple ways to retrieve info: DAIC, EMCEE Atlas

-Typically, this entails a multitude of “look-ups” to isolate the pertinent 2D image!
+Typically, This requires the constituent to do multiple searches to isolate the pertinent 2D image of the project they are attempting to learn more about !

 What we need is a unified web page to coalesce summaries of multiple approvals into one view

 And we will show you how URBAN meets those needs for us as professionals and our constituents.
+NEXT SLIDE

 SLIDE #3 MB